 The Workers' Compensation Act covers almost all employees.
 If an injury occurred at work, most employers must have workers' compensation insurance to cover injured employees.
 Common types of on the job injury include:

 - Diseases / Illnesses (i.e. COPD, Cancer, Hepatitis, COVID-19)

 - Scarring or Disfigurement

 The insurance company will want to know everything about your injury when you are applying for worker compensation benefits.
 The majority of injuries should be covered, as long as they occurred while you were on the clock and conducting the duties of your job.
-If you have been in a workplace accident in Boston, and you are now dealing with the effects of post-traumatic stress disorder (PTSD), clinical depression, debilitating anxiety, or other mental health problems arising from the injury you suffered, you should also be covered by workers’ compensation for these issues.
+If an injury occurred on the job in Boston, and you are now dealing with the effects of post-traumatic stress disorder (PTSD), clinical depression, debilitating anxiety, or other mental health problems arising from the injury you suffered, you should also be covered by workers' compensation for these issues.

 You can be covered by workers' compensation benefits for work-related illnesses.
 For example, if you work in the construction industry, and have been repeatedly exposed to asbestos and developed mesothelioma, the worker compensation coverage that your employer carries should kick in to cover you.Are Pre-Existing Injuries Covered?

 If you are struggling from a pre-existing condition that has nothing to do with your work position, if you violated the company's code of conduct when you were hurt, or if you were under the influence of drugs or alcohol you may still be eligible for workers compensation benefits.Types of Workers' Compensation Benefits

 The following is a list of types of benefits under the workers' compensation system.Temporary Total Disability